HOPG Crystals

 STM Substrates

-HOPG crystals are a most widely used substrate for a scanning Probe Microscopy (SPM), namely Scanning Tunnel Microscopy (STM) and Atomic Force Microscopy (AFM).
+HOPG crystals are a most widely used substrate for a Scanning Probe Microscopy (SPM), namely Scanning Tunnel Microscopy (STM) and Atomic Force Microscopy (AFM).

 The atomically flat surface and good electrical conductivity in the basal plane ensure the applicability of HOPG crystal as a STM- substrate.
 The regular graphite structure serves as a gauge for sizing the objects under study.